emiyl/vita.cfw.guide/help/faq.md

 6. If all that fails, try formatting the memory card

 ## Can I downgrade to 3.60?
-No. You must buy a new Vita on 3.60 or below or swap out your motherboard for one 3.60 or below.
+No. You must buy a new Vita on 3.60 or below or swap out your motherboard for one on 3.60 or below.

+Due to the high demand of these motherboards, a lot of sellers are lying about their motherboard's firmware version.
+Be careful when buying motherboards.

 ## If I buy a brand new Vita, will I be able to use homebrew on it?
 Yes.
-All new Vitas will come on versions 3.60 or lower.
-However, new Japanese Red and Silver models will come on 3.61 or higher.
+All new Vitas will come on versions 3.60 or lower with the exception of the Japanese 1000 Red and Silver models, and all Japanese 2000 and PSTV models.

-## Can I update to 3.60?
-Yes, follow this guide [here](/guide/updating-to-3.60).

 ## Is the Vita region-free?
 Yes.
 You can play any game you like from any region.